-So I make lettuce wraps A LOT.
-My husband prefers to eat a Paleo diet, and this definitely fits in that category.
+If you’re looking for a Paleo recipe, this one is it!
 There are literally no carbs.
 It’s meat, vegetables, and sauce.
 And lettuce wraps are AMAZING and so, so, so easy to make for a quick weekday dinner.
 It literally takes 10 minutes to cook and you’re done.
+Also, if you have children, you can totally hide vegetables in this recipe.
+I often shred carrots and add it to my lettuce wraps for our toddler son.

 I always have lettuce on hand and ground meat of some kind.
 Many people make lettuce wraps with ground chicken.
 You can also use ground turkey or even ground beef if that’s what’s in your freezer.
 Personally, I’ve always used ground turkey or ground chicken because they’re leaner and healthier meats.